ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01L_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 [[start:59820][end:60280]] Hello!
 [[start:60350][end:62200]] So I'll be the course assistant.

-01:03 [[start:63180][end:70270]] I'm a postdoc in math, specializing in probability, and I have a deep interest in the physics of information.
+01:03 [[start:63180][end:70270]] And I'm a postdoc in math, specializing in probability.
+And I have a deep interest in the physics of information.
 [[start:70640][end:74140]] And I've been familiar with Chris's papers for a while.
-[[start:74290][end:76190]] So, yeah, just here to learn myself.
+[[start:74290][end:76190]] So, yeah, just here to learn myself!

 01:19 _Chris:_
 [[start:79460][end:80316]] Thank you, Ander.